rm511130/Physna_Training/README.md

 - find matching models within a certain threshold of similarity
 - find duplicate models

+Work through this guide in order.
+Throughout this guide you will find Workshop Tasks that have been crafted to demonstrate Physna's capabilities and help you get started.

 _Note: depending on your Master Services Agreement and the features your company subscribed to, some of functionality described in this user guide may not be available to you_.

 ## Table of Contents